hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam34.md

 <img class="ui centered fluid image" src="/images/hsj-dec-2022-2.png">

-But don't take my word for it, see for yourself:
+But don't take my word for any of the above; see for yourself:

 ### Set 1